Sea Sunday

 |

-Prayer in a Bottle |
+Prayer in a bottle

-What to do: Get each of the children to write/draw a letter (prayer) to God for help with something that scares them or they are having trouble with.
+You will need - paper, pens and felts, 1 small bottle per child.
+Paddling pool filled with water, or a piece of large blue material to represent water.
+Get each of the children to write/draw a letter (prayer) to God for help with something that scares them or they are having trouble with.
 Roll up the letter and put it in a bottle.
 Write ‘SOS!’ in large letters on the bottle.
-Tell the children about how in the past people would write messages in bottles and throw them out to sea in the hope that someone across the sea would find the message -- either a stranger, or someone they loved (if you were a hopeless romantic!).
-With either the paddling pool or the piece of material, get the children to one by one put their bottle into the ‘water’ and remind them that God hears their prayers, even in the storms. |
+Talk about how in the past people would write messages in bottles and throw them out to sea in the hope that someone across the sea would find the message -- either a stranger, or someone they loved (if you were a hopeless romantic!).
+Get the children to one by one put their bottle into the ‘water’ and remind them that God hears their prayers, even in the storms. |

 Media